grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 ## Tagging stages

-Thanks to some of the helper functions defined in the [k6-jslib-utils](/javascript-api/jslib/utils) project, it is possible to tag executors supporting the `stages` option with the current ongoing stage.
+Thanks to some helper functions in the [k6-jslib-utils](/javascript-api/jslib/utils) project, if an executor supports the `stages` option, then a tag can be added with the current ongoing stage.
+Similar to the other ways for tagging, the tag will be added to all the samples collected during the iteration.

 The first way for tagging the executed operations is invoking the `tagWithCurrentStageIndex` function for setting a `stage` tag for identifying the stage that has executed them: